-Do not expose contact lenses to water while wearing them.
+Do not expose your contact lenses to water while you are wearing them.

 Water can harbor microorganisms that can lead to severe infection, vision loss or blindness.
-If your lenses have been submersed in water when swimming in pools, lakes or oceans, discard them and replace them with a new pair.
-Ask your eye care practitioner for recommendations about wearing lenses during any activity involving water.
+If your lenses have been submersed in water when swimming in pools, lakes or oceans, you should discard them and replace them with a new pair.
+Ask your eye care practitioner (professional) for recommendations about wearing your lenses during any activity involving water.

-5. DISCARD DATE ON SOLUTION BOTTLE Instruction for Use:
+5. DISCARD DATE ON SOLUTION BOTTLE

-Discard any remaining solution after the recommended time period indicated on the bottle of solution used for disinfecting and soaking contact lenses.
+Discard any remaining solution after the recommended time period indicated on the bottle of solution used for disinfecting and soaking your contact lenses.

-Using solution beyond the discard date could result in contamination of the solution and can lead to severe infection, vision loss or blindness.
+Using your solution beyond the discard date could result in contamination of the solution and can lead to severe infection, vision loss or blindness.